YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -SELECT
 ~~~~~~~~

 Specifies the global variables on which MUPIP SIZE runs.
-If SELECT is not specified, MUPIP SIZE selects all global variables.
+SELECT is incompatible with SUBSCRIPT.
+If neither SELECT nor SUBSCRIPT is specified, MUPIP SIZE selects all global variables in the specified region(s).

 The format of the SELECT qualifier is: